Comparison Between Web 1.0, Web 2.0 and Web 3.0

 - Pages built using Server Side Includes or Common Gateway Interface (CGI).

-- Frames and Tables used to position and align the elements on a page.
+- Frames and Tables are used to position and align the elements on a page.

-Web 2.0 refers to world wide website which highlight user-generated content, usability and interoperability for end users.
-Web 2.0 is also called participative social web.
-It does not refer to a modification to any technical specification, but to modify in the way Web pages are designed and used.
-The transition is beneficial but it does not seem that when the changes are occurred.
-An interaction and collaboration with each other is allowed by Web 2.0 in a social media dialogue as creator of user-generated content in a virtual community.
-Web 1.0 is enhanced version of Web 2.0.
+2004 When the word Web 2.0 become famous due to the First Web 2.0 conference (later known as the Web 2.0 summit) held by Tim O’Reilly and Dale Dougherty, the term was coined by Darcy DiNucci in 1999.
+Web 2.0 refers to worldwide websites which highlight user-generated content, usability, and interoperability for end users.
+Web 2.0 is also called the participative social web.
+It does not refer to a modification to any technical specification, but to modify the way Web pages are designed and used.
+The transition is beneficial but it does not seem that when the changes occur.
+Interaction and collaboration with each other are allowed by Web 2.0 in a social media dialogue as the creator of user-generated content in a virtual community.
+Web 2.0 is an enhanced version of Web 1.0.

 - Free sorting of information, permits users to retrieve and classify the information collectively.